 Open apostasy from Holy Orthodoxy

-Adultery and unnatural vices (perversions)
+Adultery and unnatural vices or practices (perversions)

 Incapacity for or refusal of marital cohabitation